OnyJ/projet_api_demo_test/README.md

 # Website to display Velibs

 Find your Velib bikes anywhere in Paris !
+This project is a training course on how to make API requests.

 ## How to use this code